cmelab/flowerMD/paper/paper.md

 simulation workflows.
-It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application and chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing) through an extensible set of Python classes.
+It enables the programmatic specification of tasks including definition of molecular structures, forcefield definition and application and chaining together simulation stages (e.g., shrinking, equilibration, simulating a sequence of ensembles, tensile testing, etc.) through an extensible set of Python classes.
 The modular design supports a library of complex workflows for organic macrmolecular and polymer simulations.
 Tutorials are provided to demonstrate package features and flexibility.